 B.S., Civil / Structural Engineering, UCLA

-Mr. Ayrapetyan has being teaching at the USC School of Architecture (2006 to present), Building Science as Adjunct Assistant professor both undergraduate and graduate courses related to structures and building systems, while sharing with students his rich professional experience.
+Adjunct Associate Professor Tigran Ayrapetyan has been teaching at the USC School of Architecture (2006 to present), Building Science as both undergraduate and graduate courses related to structures and building systems, while sharing with students his rich professional experience.
 He was presenting as a guest lecturer (1998 to 2006) aluminum design concepts to fourth year USC Building Science students.
 He has provided engineering seminars (since 1994) in aluminum design, finite element modeling of long span structures, and wind & seismic design to engineers.
 In addition, he was faculty assistant at Devry Institute of Technology and at UCLA, while doing his undergraduate & graduate work.

-On February 12, 2012 Mr. Ayrapetyan has being presented with Certificate of Recognition from California State Assembly for the longstanding service to the community and to Education throughout Southern California; and with Recognition Plaque from The Knights of Vartan (Armenian benevolent organization) for distinguished service and leadership in the field of education.
+On February 12, 2012 Prof. Ayrapetyan has been presented with Certificate of Recognition from California State Assembly for the longstanding service to the community and to Education throughout Southern California; and with Recognition Plaque from The Knights of Vartan (Armenian benevolent organization) for distinguished service and leadership in the field of education.

 As owner of the Tigran Ayrapetyan, M.S., P.E., Structural Consulting (1998 to present), Mr. Ayrapetyan's practice includes but is not limited to new industrial, commercial, residential buildings, and lightweight long span structures.
 The list of some of the past and present clients include: Children's Hospital in LA CA, McCarran International Airport in Las Vegas NV, VA Medical Center in North Las Vegas NV, Yahoo Inc in Quincy in WA, Temcor, Conservatek Industries, Dimitry K. Vergun, S.E., Myhra & Associates, JFK Memorial Hospital in Indio CA, Children’s Hospital in LA CA, Cedars-Sinai Hospital in LA CA, Pasadena City College, Long Beach City College, Santa Monica City College, San Diego School District, City of Hawaiian Gardens, Wynn Las Vegas, Bank of America, US Bank, LAX, JPL, Northrop Co., AT&T, KFC, McDonalds, SDI Industries, Acralight, Cal-Air, Trane, Ampersand, Metcoe, Tetra Tech, Inc., Signtech, Royal Glass Company, Academy Awnings, Arcadia Inc, Architectural Design & Signs, Geotechnical Soilutions, Tau Design Group, ASI-Modulex, Office of Mobile Design, Tako Tyko Signs & Lightning, Ultrasigns, and many others.